Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** A situation where you are less likely to succeed.
 **Sentence:** Being sick can be a disadvantage during sports competitions.
 **Conversation:**
-A – Why didn’t Sara play the game?
+A – Why didn’t Sara play the game
 B – She was at a disadvantage because she was sick.

 ### Word: Efficiently